Telenav/nav-sdk-demo/README.md

 ```

 ## Initialize Navigation SDK
-To initialize Navigation SDK, you need to create an instance of *NavSDKOptions*, please see below code snipet.
+To initialize Navigation SDK, you need to create an instance of *NavSDKOptions*, please see below code snippet.
 For more detailed implement, please refer to function *SplashActivity.initNavSDK* from the project source file *SplashActivity.kt*. <br/>Please don't forget to replace *'SDK_KEY'* and *'SDK_SECRET'* with correct API key and secret strings respectively which you need to get from Telenav first.

 > ***In this demo application works in pure streaming mode, thus the cloud endpoint is mandatory.
 And *sdkCacheDataDir* needs to be a writable folder.***